Aliases for KCNK4 Gene

 GeneCards Summary for KCNK4 Gene

 KCNK4 (Potassium Two Pore Domain Channel Subfamily K Member 4) is a Protein Coding gene.
-Diseases associated with KCNK4 include dentin sensitivity.
-Among its related pathways are Transmission across Chemical Synapses and Hepatic ABC Transporters.
+Diseases associated with KCNK4 include Dentin Sensitivity.
+Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include ion channel activity and voltage-gated ion channel activity.
 An important paralog of this gene is KCNK3.

 UniProtKB/Swiss-Prot for KCNK4 Gene

 Voltage-insensitive potassium channel (PubMed:22282805).
 Channel opening is triggered by mechanical forces that deform the membrane (PubMed:22282805, PubMed:25471887, PubMed:25500157).
 Channel opening is triggered by raising the intracellular pH to basic levels (By similarity).
 The channel is inactive at 24 degrees Celsius (in vitro); raising the temperature to 37 degrees Celsius increases the frequency of channel opening, with a further increase in channel activity when the temperature is raised to 42 degrees Celsius (By similarity).
 Plays a role in the perception of pain caused by heat (By similarity).
 Plays a role in the sensory perception of pain caused by pressure (By similarity).